sugia279/AutomationTestingFramework/README.md

 - [Rest Assured](http://rest-assured.io/)          - A library you can use to test HTTP-based REST services.
 - [Extent Report 4.0](http://extentreports.com/)     - A framework for creating a test report

+**It can:**
+- Support WebUI Testing, APIs Testing.
+- Integrating Extent Report 4.0 to generate a well-formed test report as HTML.
+- Apply Page Object pattern.
+- Write tests with multi data sets (data-driven) from JSON file.
+- Run tests in parallel — TestNG feature.
+- Run tests remotely (Selenium Grid or a cloud testing provider).
+- It can be executed from Jenkins or any other CI tool.

 ## Execution Diagram
 - Below diagram illustrates how the project works when running an execution file:
 ![Execution Diagram](https://github.com/sugia279/AutomationTestingFramework/blob/master/TestExecutionDiagram.png)